eXascaleInfolab/PyExPool/README.md

 # PyExPool

-A Lightweight Multi-Process Execution Pool to schedule Jobs execution with *per-job timeout*, optionally grouping them into Tasks and specifying optional execution parameters:
+A Lightweight Multi-Process Execution Pool to schedule Jobs execution with *per-job timeout*, optionally grouping them into Tasks and specifying optional execution parameters considering NUMA architecture:

 - automatic CPU affinity management and maximization of the dedicated CPU cache for a worker process
 - minimal amount of RAM per a worker process